Cumbria Way: Ultimate guide with stages, accommodation, highlights and route

 As the old Scottish saying goes: "There's no such thing as bad weather, only bad clothes!"

-Today, you can expect a mostly flat start from Dungeon Ghyll through the quiet Mickleden Valley before climbing up the challenging Stake Pass.
-The ascent to Stake Pass is not technically difficult, but it is quite demanding – especially in wet weather.
+The ascent to Stake Pass is not technically difficult, but it is quite challenging – especially in bad weather.
 Once at the top, you will be rewarded with a fantastic panoramic view: high moors, mountain ridges and the tranquil expanse of the Lake District spread out before you.
-Once at the top, the trail leads you down into the remote Langstrath Valley – a real natural gem.
-As soon as the Borrowdale Valley opens up in front of you, you can continue your leisurely hike along the shores of Derwent Water towards Rosthwaite.
+There are many beautiful and rewarding mountain peaks to explore up here, but you will need at least one extra day to do so.

-Refreshment tips: You will find charming cafés in Rosthwaite, Grange and Portinscale.
+Places to stop for refreshments: You will find charming cafés in Rosthwaite, Grange and Portinscale.
+In

 England isn't exactly known for lots of sunshine – but I still sometimes had it all day long.
 That's why, as always, I'd like to recommend my beloved Piz Buin Mountain sun cream!